badewanne89/moveez/infra/network/README.md

 ### Deploy ingress for www.moveez.de
 To activate www.moveez.de we need to deploy a special ingress.
 Use the ingress.yaml within this folder and apply it with `kubectl apply -f ingress.yaml`

-### Add an A record to DNS pointing to the Ingress Controller's public IP
+### Add A records to DNS pointing to the Ingress Controller's public IP
 In your Azure DNS click "+ record set" and type in `www` with a TTL of 1 hour.
+Do the same again but without the `www`for the `apex` (or root or naked domain entry).

 ### Add a CAA record for better TLS rating
 Add a CAA record to define which CAs can issue TLS for the domain.
 Use this command: